asgardeo/asgardeo-auth-spa-sdk/README.md

 The _Callback URL_ of this app is `http://localhost:5000`.

-You can try out the HTML JavaScript Sample App from the [samples/html-js-app](/samples/asgardeo-html-js-app/).
+You can try out the HTML JavaScript Sample App from the [samples/asgardeo-html-js-app](/samples/asgardeo-html-js-app/).
 The instructions to run the app can be found [here](/samples/asgardeo-html-js-app/README.md)

+#### 2. React JavaScript Sample

+The _Callback URL_ of this app is `http://localhost:5000`.

+You can try out the React JS Sample Application from the [samples/asgardeo-react-js-app](/samples/asgardeo-react-js-app).
+The instructions to run the app can be found [here](/samples/asgardeo-react-js-app/README.md)

-#### 2. React Typescript Sample
+#### 3. React Typescript Sample

-The _Callback URL_ of this app is `http://localhost:3000`.
+The _Callback URL_ of this app is `http://localhost:5000`.

-You can try out the React Sample App from the [samples/react-typescript-app](../../samples/using-oidc-js-sdk/react-typescript-app).
-The instructions to run the app can be found [here](/samples/react-js-app/README.md)
+You can try out the React Sample App from the [samples/asgardeo-react-ts-app](/samples/asgardeo-react-ts-app).
+The instructions to run the app can be found [here](/samples/asgardeo-react-ts-app/README.md)

-#### 2. Java Webapp Sample
+#### 4. Java Webapp Sample

 The _Callback URL_ of this app is the URL of this app on the server.
 For instance, if your Tomcat server is running on `http://localhost:8080`, then the callback URL will be `http://localhost:8080/java-webapp`.

-You can try out the Java Webapp Sample App from the [samples/java-webapp](../../samples/using-oidc-js-sdk/java-webapp).
-The instructions to run the app can be found [here](/samples/java-webapp/README.md)
+You can try out the Java Webapp Sample App from the [samples/asgardeo-java-webapp](/samples/asgardeo-java-webapp).
+The instructions to run the app can be found [here](/samples/asgardeo-java-webapp/README.md)

 ## Browser Compatibility